8 min readUpdated

 MAX2C4D is a Cinema 4D plugin that converts 3ds Max scenes directly — with full Corona and V-Ray material preservation.
 Instead of losing your materials to an interchange format, MAX2C4D reads the .max file and recreates every material as a native renderer shader in Cinema 4D.

-3. Geometry exports as OBJ (27x faster than FBX for polygon data).
+Geometry exports as OBJ — 27× faster than FBX for polygon data, no precision loss.

-4. Materials, lights, cameras, and render settings serialize as structured JSON — the format that preserves everything FBX cannot.
+Materials, lights, cameras and render settings serialize as structured JSON — the format that preserves what FBX cannot.

-5. The C4D importer reads the JSON and rebuilds every material as native Corona for C4D or V-Ray for C4D shaders, node by node.
+C4D importer reads the JSON and rebuilds each material as native Corona for C4D or V-Ray for C4D, node by node.

 847